 Christina Fucarino can provide you with a key to your visitor office.
 Please return the key promptly before the end of your visit.

-Francisco Jaimes can provide temporary access cards for visitors.
-You must return all cards to Francisco when you leave.
+Christina Fucarino can provide temporary access cards for visitors.
+You must return all cards to Christina when you leave.

 Normal access to the MIT Library system is obtained using an MIT identification card.
 For short-term visitors or longer term members who do not yet have an ID card, your LIDS host can sign a letter for library access by which they agree to be responsible for borrowed material.

 On the first floor of the Stata Center, at the other end from the D-tower elevators, is the Forbes Cafe.
 This is a full service eatery, plus coffee stand.

 The Faculty R&D Pub is located on the 4th floor of the Stata Center and is accessible only if accompanied by an MIT faculty member.